What's new in Windows 10, version 1607 for IT Pros

 - School provisioning to set up classroom devices for Active Directory

-Microsoft developed Upgrade Analytics in response to demand from enterprise customers looking for additional direction and details about upgrading to Windows 10.
-Upgrade Analytics was built taking into account multiple channels of customer feedback, testing, and Microsoft’s experience upgrading millions of devices to Windows 10.
+Microsoft developed Upgrade Readiness in response to demand from enterprise customers looking for additional direction and details about upgrading to Windows 10.
+Upgrade Readiness was built taking into account multiple channels of customer feedback, testing, and Microsoft’s experience upgrading millions of devices to Windows 10.

-With Windows telemetry enabled, Upgrade Analytics collects system, application, and driver data for analysis.
+With Windows diagnostic data enabled, Upgrade Readiness collects system, application, and driver data for analysis.
 We then identify compatibility issues that can block an upgrade and suggest fixes when they are known to Microsoft.

 - A visual workflow that guides you from pilot to production